VerenaK90/SCIFER/README.md

 devtools::install_github("VerenaK90/SCIFER", ref="paper")

-If you want to install the vignette, run
+If you want to install the vignette, please ensure that you have installed python, pyABC and the R packages ggplot2, reshape2, ggridges and HDInterval.
+Then run

+devtools::install_github("VerenaK90/SCIFER", ref="paper", build_vignettes=TRUE).

-devtools::install_github("VerenaK90/SCIFER/tree", ref="paper", build_vignettes=TRUE).
-The vignette can then be viewed via vignette("Vignette", "SCIFER").
+The vignette can then be viewed by typing `vignette("Vignette", "SCIFER")`.
 The package including its vignette can be installed within 10-15 minutes given that python, R and pyABC have been installed.

 ## License